What is a hard credit inquiry?

 Soft inquiries, on the other hand, occur when a creditor checks your credit without your permission.
 This could be a lender with whom you’ve talked to for a pre-approval quote but haven’t actually applied for a loan.

-By doing a soft credit pull, they can give you an idea of your interest rate offer without actually having to do a hard inquiry that will affect your credit score.
+By doing a soft credit pull, they can give you an idea of what your rate will be without actually having to do a hard inquiry that will affect your credit.

 Sometimes a soft inquiry might even be pulled by an existing creditor just checking on your current credit situation.
-Another example of a soft inquiry is a company that would like to send you a credit card or other loan offer.
+Another example of a soft inquiry is from a credit card issuer that would like to send you credit card offers.

-How do credit inquiries affect your credit score?
+How long do credit inquiries affect your credit score?

 They may also assume that you’ve recently opened up a bunch of new accounts and could deny you credit because new lines of credit often take time to show up on your report.